maxdrv/api-template-v2/README.md

+# Start application

+## Local start
+### Requirements:
+Docker has to be installed
+### Start
-Before starting the application locally, you need to start the database `cd dependency-stub && docker-compose up -d`
+1. Before starting the application locally, you need to start the database `cd dependency-stub && docker-compose up -d`

-build fat jar with command `./mvnw package` on mac, linux or `.\mvnw.cmd package` on windows
+2. Build fat jar with command `./mvnw package` on mac, linux or `.\mvnw.cmd package` on windows

-start fat jar with command `java -jar ./target/dictionary-api.jar`
+3. start fat jar with command `java -jar ./target/template.jar`

-development
-in order to generate open-api class you need to build fat jar first - this way classes will be generated and project will compile correctly
+# Development
+## How to get generated classes?
+1. Build fat jar with command `./mvnw package` on mac, linux or `.\mvnw.cmd package` on windows
+2. After first step classes will be generated inside target folder